Republican People's Party

-The Republican People's Party (Cumhuriyet Halk Partisi /tr/, CHP /tr/) is a Kemalist and social democratic political party in Turkey.
-It is the oldest political party in Turkey, founded by Mustafa Kemal Atatürk, the first president and founder of the modern Republic of Türkiye.
+The Republican People's Party (Cumhuriyet Halk Partisi /tr/, CHP /tr/) is a centre-left, social democratic political party in Turkey.
+It is the oldest political party in Turkey, founded by Mustafa Kemal Atatürk, the first president and founder of the modern Republic of Turkey.
 The party is also cited as the founding party of modern Turkey.
-Its logo consists of the Six Arrows, which represent the foundational principles of Kemalism: republicanism, reformism, laicism, populism, nationalism, and statism.
-It is currently the second largest party in Grand National Assembly with 138 MPs, behind the ruling conservative Justice and Development Party (AKP).
+Its logo consists of the Six Arrows, which represent the foundational principles of Kemalism: republicanism, reformism, laicism, populism, nationalism, and etatism.
+It is currently the fifth largest party in the Grand National Assembly with 45 MPs.

 The political party has its origins in the various resistance groups founded during the Turkish War of Independence, with most members being previously associated with the Committee of Union and Progress.
-Under the leadership of Mustafa Kemal Atatürk, they united in the 1919 Sivas Congress.
-In 1923, the "People's Party", soon adding the word "Republican" to its name, declared itself to be a political organisation and announced the establishment of the Turkish Republic, with Atatürk as its first president.
-As Turkey moved into its authoritarian one-party period, the CHP was the apparatus of implementing far reaching political, cultural, social, and economic reforms in the country.
+Under the leadership of Mustafa Kemal Atatürk, these groups united at the 1919 Sivas Congress.
+Founded as the 'People's Party' in 1923, the organisation adopted the prefix 'Republican' shortly after the proclamation of the Republic.
+Under Atatürk's first presidency, the party oversaw the establishment of the Turkish Republic.
+As Turkey moved into its authoritarian one-party period, the CHP became the primary apparatus for implementing far-reaching political, cultural, social, and economic reforms across the country.

 After World War II, Atatürk's successor, İsmet İnönü, allowed for multi-party elections, and the party initiated a peaceful transition of power after losing the 1950 election, ending the one-party period and beginning Turkey's multi-party period.
 The years following the 1960 military coup saw the party gradually trend towards the center-left, which was cemented once Bülent Ecevit became chairman in 1972.
 The CHP, along with all other political parties of the time, was banned by the military junta of 1980.
 The CHP was re-established with its original name by Deniz Baykal on 9 September 1992, with the participation of a majority of its members from the pre-1980 period.
-Since 2002, it has been the main opposition party to the ruling Justice and Development Party (AKP). Özgür Özel is the chairman of the CHP since 8 November 2023.
+From 2002 to 2026 it was the main opposition party to the ruling Justice and Development Party (AK Party).
+In May 2026, Kemal Kılıçdaroğlu was re-appointed as chairman via a controversial court order, invalidating the previous party congress that resulted in Özgür Özel becoming chairman.
+After accusing the Kılıçdaroğlu party administration of turning the CHP into controlled opposition, Özel founded the New Party, to which a majority of CHP MPs defected.
+The New Party became the largest opposition party in Turkey following these defections.

 CHP is an associate member of the Party of European Socialists (PES), a member of the Socialist International, and the Progressive Alliance.
 Many politicians of CHP have declared their support for LGBT rights and the feminist movement in Turkey.
 The party is pro-European and supports Turkish membership to European Union and NATO.
+The party also fully supports the enlargement of the European Union and NATO.